microsoft/TypeScript-Website/README.md

 A create-react-app for working on the playground.

+## TSConfig Reference

+A set of tools and scripts for generating a comprehensive API reference for the TSConfig JSON file.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a